roncterry/install_lab_env/README.md

 This variable works in conjunction with the **INSTALL_SSH_KEYS** variable.
 It is a space delimited list of files that reside in config/ssh/ that should be copied into **~/.ssh/** when the lab environment is installed.

-**IMPORTANT**

-It is important to note that if there are files that already exist in the **~/.ssh/** directory that have the same names as the files in this list, the existing files will be overwritten by the files listed in this configuration file.
+**_IMPORTANT_**: It is important to note that if there are files that already exist in the **~/.ssh/** directory that have the same names as the files in this list, the existing files will be overwritten by the files listed in this configuration file.
 This is why it is a best practice to install lab environments as a dedicated lab user rather than the user you may use as your everyday user.

 **VLAN_LIST**